8ball-scripts/cardano_scripts/README.md

 **wallet_api.ps1**
 - Create a [Cardano Wallet API](https://input-output-hk.github.io/cardano-wallet/api/edge/) listening process in Windows and connect it to Daedalus.
 Allows a user to send ADA on the command line using curl and json payloads.

+## Bash scripts
+**ada_cannon.sh**
+- Send a series of transactions to a recipient address.
+Configure the number of transactions, how much ADA per transaction, and whether any ADA will be sent back.
+Fees are calculated and a summary is printed of the total cost.
+Connects to a [Cardano Wallet API](https://input-output-hk.github.io/cardano-wallet/api/edge/) listener process - see wallet_api.ps1 for an example.
+Useful for ADA token faucets - rather than manually creating transactions one by one, you can automate as many as you want and let the script run.